Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Discussion

-\textbf{Second, evaluation practices were shaped by the same constraints. }Standard benchmarks, widely used to guide model selection, were often misaligned with local deployment contexts, reflecting assumptions embedded in their datasets.
-Developers relied on them as starting points but quickly ran into their limits, echoing critiques by \citet{liao_rethinking_2025}.
-In response, projects like \farmerchat developed localized evaluation methods and user feedback loops.
-This shift shows that evaluation, like model selection, required participatory approaches to compensate for what benchmarks could not capture.
+\recommendation{Effective AI evaluation accounts for context that conventional benchmarks overlook. }{Dominant AI evaluation paradigms often reflected technological assumptions that conflicted with ground realities.
+Standard benchmarks used for model selection \cite{hardy_more_2025} were frequently misaligned with local contexts because of the assumptions embedded in their datasets \cite{reuel_betterbench_2024, eriksson_can_2025, mcintosh_inadequacies_2025}.
+Developers treated these benchmarks as starting points but quickly encountered their limits, echoing critiques by \citet{liao_rethinking_2025}.
+Projects therefore created localized evaluation methods. \farmerchat developed gold-standard transcripts to assess agricultural terminology (\S\ref{subsub:model-selection}), and user feedback loops became central to evaluating Safety and cultural relevance across diverse End-User Demography (\S\ref{subsub:granularity-challenge}).
+These cases show that evaluation practices had to evolve toward participatory, context-sensitive approaches that captured nuances generic benchmarks could not represent.}

-\textbf{Third, technical limitations narrowed what could realistically be implemented.} Issues well-documented in research—such as unverified or leaked data, the costs of large-scale fine-tuning, and reproducibility challenges \cite{gallagher_assessing_2024}—were equally visible in our cases.
-While the literature offers mitigation strategies \cite{liu_culturally_2025}, in practice only a narrow subset proved feasible for developers, since many required invisible resources—such as massive datasets or compute—that were out of reach.
-Developers instead turned to lightweight adaptations, modular or hybrid architectures, and intensive data curation to manage quality.
-These strategies highlight that system design was less about building “ideal” solutions and more about working within resource and technological limits of the moment.